-- Health Services provides clients with access to an array of social services that include substance abuse treatment, forensic mental health services, and homelessness prevention.
+- Health Services provides clients with access to an array of social services that include substance use treatment, forensic mental health services, and housing stabilization services.
 These services are accessible through the department's array of health clinics, treatment centers, and shelters throughout the county.
-Health Services also provides clinicians that partner with local law enforcement officers on the County's four Mental Health Evaluation Teams to intervene on calls involving a person with mental illness, and supportive follow-up services thereafter. - The District Attorney's Office provides victim advocacy services to help connect victims of crime with required services.
+Health Services also provides clinicians that partner with local law enforcement officers on the County's six Mental Health Evaluation Teams to intervene on calls involving a person with mental illness, and supportive follow-up services thereafter.
+While in custody, a wide array of medical, dental, and behavioral health services are provided including health-centered reentry planning. - The District Attorney's Office provides victim advocacy services to help connect victims of crime with required services.
 They will also gather information useful for the purposes of setting bail and appropriate release conditions to help reduce local incarceration rates.
-Furthermore, the Office has recently established new case filing standards that allow the resources of the Office to be utilized on crimes that pose the largest threat to public safety, with the utilization of alternative forms of justice like diversion and community courts Neighborhood Restorative Partnership for less serious violations of the law. - The Office of the Public Defender will implement a range of new programs and services aimed at reducing recidivism and incarceration.
-These programs include Arraignment Court Early Representation (ACER), enhanced holistic representation through the use of Social Workers, record-clearing and resentencing, early representation for misdemeanor clients, reentry support services, and pretrial support services.
+Furthermore, the Office has recently established new case filing standards that allow the resources of the Office to be utilized on crimes that pose the largest threat to public safety, with the utilization of alternative forms of justice like diversion and community courts Neighborhood Restorative Partnership for less serious violations of the law. - The Office of the Public Defender has implemented a range of new programs and services aimed at reducing recidivism and incarceration.
+These programs include Arraignment Court Early Representation (ACER), enhanced holistic representation using Social Workers, record-clearing and resentencing, early representation for misdemeanor clients, reentry support services, and pretrial support services.